entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Guiyu* changed from ? to 1.

-> - The coding of *Eosteus* is 0, based on the identification of the sepearate plate being dermosphenotic.
+> - The coding of *Eosteus* is 0, based on the identification of the seperate plate being dermosphenotic.

 107. Lacrimal notch: (0) absent; (1) present.